Islam and Christian-Muslim Relations

 Online course: Jan.
 8 – May 3, 2019

 Why it is important to take this course:

-Islam has become a major factor in public discourse, but the level of this discourse is often very superficial.
-Living side by side with Muslims in today’s global world, it has become imperative for Christians to wrestle seriously with the Islamic tradition in order to support and participate with both Muslim and Christian communities in their struggles with the meaning and import of Islam.
+As Christians live side by side with Muslims in today’s global world, it has become imperative for Christians to wrestle seriously with the Islamic tradition in order to support and participate with both Muslim and Christian communities in their struggles with the meaning and import of Islam.

 About the instructor

 Jacqueline Hoover is a Teaching Affiliate in Islamic Studies and Muslim-Christian Relations at the University of Nottingham in the U.K. She has also taught in Egypt, Lebanon, Nigeria, Sudan, Germany, and the U.S., and she lived for almost 20 years in the Arab world.
 Originally from Switzerland, she is a minister in the Mennonite Church and currently lives in England.